Weather in Madagascar in September travel guide

-With winter on its way out, and spring starting to take over, September is a great time to travel to Madagascar.
+With winter on its exit, and spring starting to take over, September is a great time to travel to Madagascar.
 Rain is still scarce, though the east coast might experience a few light showers.
 The landscapes come to life and it's a great time to explore.
 Here's everything you need to know about the weather in September in Madagascar.

 September is a great time to visit Madagascar, as it marks the start of spring on the island.
 The weather is generally pleasant, with warm temperatures as the dry season comes to an end.
 Rainfall is low, which makes it perfect for exploring Madagascar’s stunning landscapes.
 If you're headed to the coast, including popular spots like Antananarivo and Antsiranana, you'll find comfortable temperatures and low humidity.
 In the central highlands, evenings tend to be cooler, while the western and southern areas enjoy the warmth of early spring.